AlexChalk/AlexChalk.github.io/presents.md

 I love the Québec teahouse Camellia Sinensis.
 They will ship tea anywhere in Canada, so you can order me some tea on [their website][camellia-sinensis-link] and get it delivered to my address.
 Please steer clear of smoky varieties like Lapsang Souchong, but I'll drink any other tea you send me.

+#### Books

+I'm very picky about what I read, so trying to choose a book for me is probably not a good idea.
+However, I'll definitely read anything from the list below:
+- Study of Counterpoint: From Johann Joseph Fux's Gradus ad Parnassum—Translated and edited by Alfred Mann

 #### Bandcamp

 Bandcamp is my preferred choice for listening to music.
 You have to pay for records you listen to more than a few times (like in the old days), and the company commission on sales is means-tested, which means lesser-known artists receive almost all of the money you pay (and even successful artists keep >80%).
 If you buy me a [gift card][bandcamp-gift-card-link] on their site then you can help me find and enjoy new music.